Tsunghao-C/Common-Course/Inception/README.md

 So to build an image with tagged info, do `docker build -t my-username/my-imagerepo .`

+#### Using the buid cache

+1. When we do `docker build` command to create a new image, Docker executes each instructions in the Dockerfile, creating a layer for each command and **in the order specified in the Dockerfile**.
+2. Docker will check line by line and see if it can reuse the instruction from a previous build.
+If yes, it will **using cache build** and doesn't need to redo it again.
+3. Situations that can cause cache to be invalidated:
+    - Any changes to the command of  `RUN`.
+    - Any changes to files copied into the image with `COPY` or `ADD` instructions.
+Whether it is a chainge in content or properties like file permissions, Docker considers these modifications as triggers to invalidate the cache.
+    - Once a layer is invalidated, **all the following laters are also invalidated.** This way Docker ensures the subsequent layers replying on previous layers are updated and prevents inconsistencies.
+4. In summary, compose the sequence of Dockerfile wisely so it doesn't need to rebuild everything everytime.

+#### Multi-stage builds

 #### VM in 42
 - username: tsuchen
 - pw: Myinception